 Absolutely - and it's some of the best food in town!
-The Zoo Cafe is located inside the Entry pavilion, and is open daily from 11:00 am - 4:00 pm.
-Our menu includes grilled burgers, hotdogs, chicken, salads and deli sandwiches, coffee and cold drinks, ice cream, popcorn, and more!
-We also feature daily specials, often made with ingredients harvested from our cafe garden.
+The ECOS Cafe is located inside the Entry pavilion, and is open Wednesday - Sunday from 11:00 am - 4:00 pm.
+Our menu includes grilled burgers, hot dogs, chicken, salads and deli sandwiches, coffee and cold drinks, ice cream, cookies, and more!
 Stop by for lunch, or just grab a snack.
-You can even order food "to-go" by calling 707-442-8000 or ordering online.
-Your patronage at the cafe and gift shop supports current and future zoo improvements.
+For more information call 707-441-4840.

 Can I bring outside food or drink into the zoo?
 Yes, but no alcoholic beverages please.